4DGameEngine/opengl-poc/Style.md

 there is a reasonable alternative, then do it.

 ## GLSL
-* GLSL files should end in '.glsl'
+* GLSL files should end in '.frag' or '.vert'
 * GLSL files should follow roughly the same formatting as C++, but not really strict on this.

 ## Indentation, Line Breaks